3cardoza/tha-class/README.md

 # tha-class
 hola this is my class
+espero que esten bien